 Received: October 30, 2013 Revised: January 22, 2014

-Accepted:
+Accepted: Feburary 20, 2014

 Published online:

 Abstract

 The prevalence of obesity and related conditions like non-alcoholic fatty liver disease (NAFLD) is increasing worldwide and therapeutic options are limited.
 Alternative treatment options are therefore intensively sought after.
 An interesting candidate is the natural polyphenol resveratrol (RSV) that activates AMP-activated protein kinase (AMPK) and silent information regulation-2 homolog 1 (SIRT1).
 In addition, RSV has known anti-oxidant and anti-inflammatory effects.
 Here, we review the current evidence for RSV-mediated effects on NAFLD and address the different aspects of NAFLD and non-alcoholic steatohepatitis (NASH) pathogenesis with respect to free fatty acid (FFA) flux from adipose tissue, hepatic de novo lipogenesis, inadequate FFA β-oxidation and additional intra- and extrahepatic inflammatory and oxidant hits.
 We review the in vivo evidence from animal studies and clinical trials.
 The abundance of animal studies reports a decrease in hepatic TG accumulation, liver weight and a general improvement in histological fatty liver changes along with a reduction in circulating insulin, glucose and lipid levels.
 Some studies document AMPK or SIRT1 activation, and modulation of relevant markers of hepatic lipogenesis, inflammation and oxidation status.
 However AMPK/SIRT1-independent actions are also likely.
 Clinical trials are scarce and have primarily been performed with focus on overweight/obese participants without a focus on NAFLD/NASH and histological liver changes.
 Future clinical studies with appropriate design are needed to clarify the true impact of RSV treatment in NAFLD/NASH patients.